-2) Donate locally: give to Clemson Community Care or other charities in Clemson and Seneca.

-3) Keep sending cards!
+- 1) Donate locally: give to Clemson Community Care or other food banks in Clemson and Seneca. - 2) Keep sending cards!
 See the list of names of our "LCM Friends," "shutins," those who are ill, first responders/health care workers by clicking HERE.
 If we have left anyone off this list, please let us know and we will send out an updated list.
 We know these are appreciated!
-Send cards to those impacted by the tornado too!

-4) We have many members who work in health care or are first responders.
+Send cards to those impacted by the tornado too! - 3) We have many members who work in health care or are first responders.
 Pray for them during this time.
 In addition to these, any other folks working in the community (grocery stores, postal workers, etc.) where they are exposed to more people need our prayers.
 Those being laid off need our prayers.
 Those with COVID-19 need our prayers.
-If you have names to be added to the list, let the church know!

-5) Hospitals are experiencing a blood shortage right now.
-If you are healthy and qualify, please donate!!!

-6) Sign up to cook a meal for Family Promise in June.
-See Family Promise article below.
-A huge "Thank You!" to those who have already signed up.
-We have the first two weeks covered!

-7) Continue with all the things you have been doing - attend church online, shop for someone who is high risk, make a phone call, be creative!
+If you have names to be added to the list, let the church know! - 4) Hospitals are experiencing a blood shortage right now.
+If you are healthy and qualify, please donate!!! - 5) Sign up to cook a meal for Family Promise in June.
+See Family Promise article below. - 6) Continue with all the things you have been doing attend church online, shop for someone who is high risk, make a phone call, be creative!